1912 Lawrence textile strike: Aftermath

 Ettor and Giovanniti, both members of IWW, remained in prison for months after the strike was over.
 Haywood threatened a general strike to demand their freedom, with the cry "Open the jail gates or we will close the mill gates."
 The IWW raised $60,000 for their defense and held demonstrations and mass meetings throughout the country in their support; the Boston authorities arrested all of the members of the Ettor and Giovannitti Defense Committee.
 On March 10, 1912, an estimated 10,000 protestors gathered in Lawrence demanding the release of Ettor and Giovannitti.
 Then, 15,000 Lawrence workers went on strike for one day on September 30 to demand the release of Ettor and Giovannitti.
 Swedish and French workers proposed a boycott of woolen goods from the US and a refusal to load ships going there, and Italian supporters of the Giovannitti men rallied in front of the US consulate in Rome.

-In the meantime, Ernest Pitman—l, a Lawrence building contractor who had done extensive work for the American Woolen Company, confessed to a district attorney that he had attended a meeting in the Boston offices of Lawrence textile companies, where the plan to frame the union by planting dynamite had been made.
+In the meantime, Ernest Pitman, a Lawrence building contractor who had done extensive work for the American Woolen Company, confessed to a district attorney that he had attended a meeting in the Boston offices of Lawrence textile companies, where the plan to frame the union by planting dynamite had been made.
 Pitman committed suicide shortly thereafter when he was subpoenaed to testify.
 Wood, the American Woolen Company owner, was formally exonerated.